 Also, after your account gets deleted, you can’t take the username associated with it.

 So, this is how you can auto-delete your Google account and associated data in case some horrible event happens in the future.

+Moreover, if you want to know how to delete Reddit account via phone browser.
 If you have something to add, drop your thoughts in the comments.